Taekwondo at the 2006 Asian Games – Men's +84 kg

 The women's heavyweight (+84 kilograms) event at the 2006 Asian Games took place on 10 December 2006 at Qatar SC Indoor Hall, Doha, Qatar.

-A total of thirteen competitors from thirteen different countries competed in this event, limited to fighters whose body weight was more than 84 kilograms.
+A total of thirteen competitors from thirteen countries competed in this event, limited to fighters whose body weight was more than 84 kilograms.

 Kim Hak-hwan from South Korea won the gold medal after beating Mehdi Navaei of Iran in gold medal match 2–0, The bronze medal was shared by Abdulqader Al-Adhami from Qatar and Liu Xiaobo of China.
 Nakul Malhotra from India, Faisal Mahmood from Pakistan, Rami Abu-Hawelah of Palestine and Sagynysh Kalimbetov from Kazakhstan they all lost in quarterfinal round and shared the fifth place.
 Five more athletes lost in the first round and finished ninth.